Loading Mouse GIF

 To better serve the research community, the MMRRC accepts strains on a fee-for-service basis through the following mechanisms:

-For NIH pre-authorized submissions, an institute Program Officer collaborates with the MMRRC's DPCPSI program officer to arrange a number of submission slots sponsored by the NIH institute.
-After DPCPSI approval, the sponsoring NIH institute selects the strains and informs the Donating Investigators to proceed with their applications as NIH-preauthorized submissions.
+An NIH Program Officer collaborates with the MMRRC's DPCPSI Program Officer to arrange sponsored submission slots.
+After approval, the sponsoring NIH institute selects strains and notifies Submitting Investigators to apply as NIH-preauthorized submissions.

-Additionally, individual researchers with grant funding allocated for sharing mouse resources can arrange to deposit their mouse line with the MMRRC.
-Donors may either indicate the available funding on their submission application or work directly with an MMRRC facility to arrange a fee-for-service deposition.
+Researchers with grant funding for sharing mouse resources can deposit their strain by noting funding on their application or working directly with an MMRRC facility to arrange the deposition.

-The MMRRC is not liable for any expenses incurred should the strain become unavailable due to ownership or distribution rights by third parties or due to any subsequent decision by the Donating Investigator or their institution.
+The MMRRC is not liable for expenses if a strain becomes unavailable due to third-party ownership, distribution rights, or withdrawal by the Submitting Investigator or their institution.